 The book deals directly and realistically with state-sanctioned violence, political imprisonment, and death.
 It explores trauma through a secular lens, though it incorporates elements of Haitian folklore and spirituality.
 The resolution is often bittersweet or ambiguous, prioritizing emotional truth over happy endings.

-A high school student (ages 15-18) who is interested in historical fiction or social justice, or a teen from an immigrant background who is navigating the 'double identity' of their home culture and their American life.
+A high school student (ages 15-18) who is interested in historical fiction or social justice.

 Parents should be aware of the story '1937,' which deals with the massacre of Haitians, and 'Children of the Sea,' which depicts the terrifying reality of refugees at sea.
-Context on the Duvalier regime would be helpful but isn't strictly necessary as the prose is very evocative.
+Parents may want to familiarize themselves with the human rights abuses committed by the Tonton Macoutes under the Duvalier regime, as these are depicted in the stories and may prompt questions about political oppression and violence.
 A parent might notice their teen becoming more cynical about world events or expressing a feeling of being 'untethered' from their family's past or cultural roots.

 Younger teens (14) will connect with the themes of daughterhood and family secrets.
 Older teens (17-18) will better grasp the political subtext and the postcolonial critiques inherent in the narrative structure.